Degree-targeted cascades in modular, degree-heterogeneous networks: Results

 Finally we apply the above reasoning in the following way: Let $u$ be an initial condition in which only nodes in module 1 are active, and assume that the eventual state $u_\infty$ is the one in which all nodes are active (i.e. the vector of all ones).
 Then let $v$ be the vector of all ones in the first module and all zeros in the second module.
 Clearly, $u\le v \le u_\infty$, so by the theorem just stated, $v_n \to u_\infty$.
 In other words: if an initial condition localized to the first module would lead to complete activation of the whole network, then so would the initial condition in which all of the first module is active and none of the second is active.

 To summarize, we conclude that in order for a cascade to activate the whole of the second module, it must be the case that the cascade activates all of the first module.
-In particular, the fact of whether or not the whole second module is eventually active is independent of the details of the seeding protocol used in the first module, so long as it is sufficient to activate the whole first module.
+In particular, the fact of whether or not the whole second module is eventually active is independent of the details of the seeding protocol used in the first module, so long as the seeding protocol is sufficient to activate the whole first module.

-To spell this out concretely and derive a condition on $\mu$ that allows a cascade to fully activate the second module, we write down the dynamics of $\overline{q}^{(2)}_n$ under the assumption that all nodes in module 1 are initially active.
+To derive a condition on $\mu$ that allows a cascade to fully activate the second module, we write down the dynamics of $\overline{q}^{(2)}_n$ under the assumption that all nodes in module 1 are initially active.
 We have

 Note crucially that Eq. (\ref{eq:module_2_recursion}) does not depend on the seeding protocol used, because we have replaced the initial condition with one in which all of module 1 is active.
 Therefore the left-boundary of the yellow region in Fig. \ref{fig:optimal_modularity_heatmaps} is located at the same value of $\mu$ regardless of seeding protocol.